PRODUCTION OF BIOSURFACTANT FROM BACILLUS SP. AND ITS LARVICIDAL ACTIVITYHTML Full Text

 Biosurfactants, as the name suggests, are the surface active agents synthesized by living organisms.
 They have various properties such as surface tension reduction, emulsification, foaming activity and as basically non-toxic and eco-friendly 12.
 Most of the researchers are interested in the study of biosurfactants due to its unique properties which also includes selectivity, tolerance to extreme conditions, biodegradability, and possibility for a wide range of application in different fields 15.

-In the present research work, two potent bacterial strains of Bacillus subtilis and Bacillus cereus were selected after the screening of 75 different isolates obtained from various petroleum contaminated soil.
-Biosurfactant was produced from a consortium of these two strains and its larvicidal activity was evaluated.
+In the present research work, one potent biosurfactant producing bacterial strain of Bacillus subtilis B50 was selected after the screening of 75 different isolates obtained from various petroleum contaminated soil samples and the larvicidal activity of BS was evaluated.

 MATERIALS AND METHODS: